Marco4413/CP77-DiscordRPC2/README.md

 ### Adding Translations

+**Note:** I don't accept PRs that add other languages since it would be a nightmare for me to maintain.
+That's why this mod has support for other mods to provide translations (see below).

 Other CET mods can register locales using the `CP77RPC2.RegisterLocale` function.

 The following snippet of code can get you started: